3zamil/week10day01-mongoDB/README.md

 ### Code along: Update People and Doctors

-Now, let's update some people with a hometown.
+Now, let's update some people by their name.
 Let's update some doctors' specialties.

 ### Lab: Update Ingredients